phung1470/inventory-in-store-pickup-sales/README.md

 Auto assign qty from default source to target source when create shipment in admin

-Default inventory source will be source in stock channel with high priority.
+Default inventory source will be source in stock channel with highest priority.

 Related tables:
 - inventory_source_stock_link